hww/XiKeyboard/README.md

 KeyMapItem LokupKey(int[] sequence, int starts, int ends, bool acceptDefaults = false)
 ```

-## Full Keymap

-If an element of a key map is a char-table, it counts as holding bindings for all character events with no modifier element n is the binding for the character with code n.
-This is a compact way to record lots of bindings.
-A key map with such a char-table is called a full key-map.
-Other key-maps are called sparse key-maps.

 ## Global Key Map

 The default global key map, can be used in most cases without creating additional key-maps.